ItsMaxDev/Webdev-Project/README.md

 # Webdev-Project
-This is my endassignment for my webdevelopment course using MVC design pattern I am currently working on creating a task manager like Trello.
+This is my endassignment for my webdevelopment course written with PHP and using the MVC design pattern.
+The website is created around the idea of a taskmanager like Trello.

 This repository contains a docker configuration with:
 * NGINX webserver